 Legal practice is primarily regulated by the Legal Profession Act 2015 (LPA).
-This restricts practice of BVI law to persons admitted in the BVI holding a valid practising certificate (legal practitioners).
+This restricts practice of BVI law to persons admitted in the BVI holding a valid practising certificate, which must be renewed annually (legal practitioners).
 It is an offence for any other person to practise BVI law.
-Foreign lawyers cannot conduct cases unless BVI admitted.
+Foreign lawyers cannot practise BVI law or conduct litigation in the BVI courts unless they become BVI admitted and obtain a practising certificate.

-Rights of Audience
+Rights of audience